National Infection Prevention and Control Manual

 Staff should advise relatives of the appropriate precautions when viewing and/or having physical contact with the deceased including when this should be avoided.

 Deceased individuals known or suspected to have a Hazard Group 4 infectious agent should be placed in a sealed double plastic body bag with absorbent material placed between each bag.
-The surface of the outer bag should then be disinfected with 1000 ppm av.cl before being placed in a robust sealed coffin.
+A product should then be used to decontaminate the outside of the bag, following the manufacturer’s instructions.
+Once it has been disinfected, place the bag into a robust, sealed coffin.

 Post-mortem examination should not be performed on a deceased individual known or suspected to have Hazard Group 4 infectious agents.
 See Appendix 12 Application of infection control precautions in the deceased.
 Blood sampling can be undertaken in the mortuary by a competent person to confirm or exclude this diagnosis.
 Refer to Section 2.4 for suitable PPE.